 For a true energy boost, your smoothie should contain plenty of easy-to-digest simple carbs that will hit your bloodstream quickly—just like those found in energy gels.
 Instant coffee can add flavor and caffeine, while a hot chocolate packet is a great way to boost carb content and add a chocolately finish.

-Shake Recipes Here are three of Bowen’s favorite combos to get you started.
-Invented your own?
-Let us know in the comments.
+See below for three of Bowen’s favorite combos to get you started.

 1 squeeze packet almond butter